 RULE 633.
-EXECUTION FOR POSSESSION OR VALUE OF PERSONAL PROPERTY

-If the judgment be for the recovery of personal property or its value, the writ shall command the officer, in case a delivery thereof cannot be had, to levy and collect the value thereof for which the judgment was recovered, to be specified therein, out of any property of the party against whom judgment was rendered, liable to execution.
+EXECUTION FOR POSSESSION OR VALUE OF PERSONAL PROPERTY officer, in case a delivery thereof cannot be had, to levy and collect the value thereof for which the judgment was recovered, to be specified therein, out of any property of the party against whom judgment was rendered, liable to execution.